What We Learned

 - Money-Based Point: "The cost to replace what I specifically produce is $X, which is more than what I currently make."

-By talking about the "cost of you leaving," you change the power in the discussion from feelings to actual money.
+Talking about the "cost of you leaving" shifts the power dynamic from feelings to actual money.
 The steps below give you a clear plan to make sure your pay matches your market standing and protects your value for the future.

 Salary Talk Check-Up Tool